SCIENCE 3200 - Communicating Science III

 Course Learning OutcomesOn successful completion of this course, students should be able to:

-1. show an awareness and understanding of the background, fundamentals and theory of traditional and emerging media and how these relate to the communication of science.
+1. Show awareness and understanding of the background, fundamentals and theory of traditional and emerging media and how these relate to the communication of science.

-4. demonstrate online communication skills from blog posts to viral videos.
+4. Demonstrate online communication skills from blog posts to videos.

 University Graduate Attributes